 SAP HANA is a data platform developed by SAP.
 At the core of SAP HANA is a relational database, which supports a wide range of Business Intelligence, ERP and other enterprise applications.
-Unlike earlier, disk-optimized databases, SAP HANA resides in-memory, allowing the CPU to access data directly, instead of looking it up on hard drives.
+Unlike earlier, disk-optimized databases, HANA resides in-memory, allowing the CPU to access data directly, instead of looking it up on hard drives.

-How is SAP HANA Different?
+- How is HANA different?

 In a traditional Relational Database Management System (RDBMS), data is stored on-disk; if the RDBMS needs to access information, it must first load that data into memory, which is a relatively slow process.
 As an in-memory database, SAP HANA isn’t limited by the speed of the hard drive; your ERP data is already in memory, so SAP HANA can read, change or add new data almost instantly.